Part 1: Poking Around

 “Yeah, they seem…busy.
 I can’t think of another way to say it.
 I wonder—”

 “What was that?”
 Kari dropped into a defensive stance, arms out, forming a wall between Tomas and the biggest, oldest house on the circle, opposite the garden yet still overlooking the Lake.

 He laid a gentle hand on her shoulder.
 “Ri, I didn’t see anything.”

 She remained tense, jaw set, brow stony.
 Her knees were slightly bent and her hands were up, at her waist level.

 Moving to stand beside her, Tomas saw there was fear in her eyes.

 She wouldn’t meet his gaze.

-“Kari…” he put her right hand on his left shoulder.
+“Kari…” he walked around her and took her right hand, placing it on his left shoulder.
 “There’s a knot there that wasn’t before.
 You feel it?”